Duty of care and Child Safe Standards for SBATs

 The responsible parties in a School Based Apprenticeship or Traineeship (SBAT) all have a duty of care to take reasonable steps to manage reasonably foreseeable risks of harm to participating students.
 These steps will differ depending on the role and responsibilities of the parties.

-The school or Non-School Senior Secondary Provider (NSSSP) must ensure that:
+The school or Non-School Senior Secondary and Foundation Secondary Provider (NSSSFSP) must ensure that:

 - it meets the minimum requirements for SBAT registration, including in relation to safety and wellbeing